What's covered in this article?

 Cost of an HRV or ERV System

-A whole-home HRV or ERV system can range anywhere from $1000 to $4,500+ with installation.
-The cost of installation may be lower if the unit is being installed at the same time as the furnace, as opposed to separately at a later time.
+ERV and HRV system prices range anywhere from $1000 to $4,500+ with installation.
+However, the ERV or HRV system cost may be lower if you install it at the same time as a furnace because you can save on labour costs.

 So if you’re not replacing your furnace or A/C at the same time, the installation costs may be higher if you’re only adding an HRV/ERV.